Dariga Nazarbayeva: Chairwoman of the Senate

 On the same day her father stepped down as the President of Kazakhstan, Nazarbayeva was appointed as the Senate Chair in a unanimous secret ballot on 20 March 2019.
-She succeeded Kassym-Jomart Tokayev in that role, who was became the acting president of the country.
+She succeeded Kassym-Jomart Tokayev in that role, who became the acting president of the country.
 According to The New York Times, this may have been a signal that Nazarbayeva was being groomed to become president herself.
 Several speculations arose that Nazarbayeva was preparing her presidential bid for the 2019 presidential elections in which the allegations were revealed to be false according to her close aide on 9 April 2019.

 On 2 May 2020, she was removed from the Senate and her role as the Chair by Tokayev.
-Many theories arose that either Tokayev was expanding his political influence or a sign of growing feud between the Kazakhstan's ruling elite.
+Many theories arose that either Tokayev was expanding his political influence or a sign of growing feud between Kazakhstan's ruling elite.
 Others claimed that the reason was due to public scandals regarding her son Aisultan and the British court case which ruined Nazarbayeva's reputation and her fathers image.